Proper capitalization is one of the cornerstones of good grammar, yet many people fling capital letters around carelessly.

 I have the same question regarding business specific services and processes (specifically for the insurance industry).
 I really appreciate your information that this is a business style issue and not a grammatical one.
 Where would I be able to find a business style guide?
 When searching for this I have only come across references such as the MLA handbook.

-If the company or industry in question doesn’t have its own style guide, I would suggest using the Chicago Manual of Style.
+If the company or industry in question doesn’t have its own style guide, I would suggest using The Chicago Manual of Style.
 Many other style guides are based on that one.
 Another option would be the AP style guide, which is widely used in journalism.

 Additional Tip: When preceded by “my,” the words “mom” and “dad” are not capitalized.
 They’re usually only capitalized when used as a substitute for the person’s name; for example, “Hey, Mom.”